pyth-network/pyth-sdk-rs/pyth-sdk/README.md

 ## Usage

-The Pyth Network SDK has two core data types:
+The SDK has two core data types:

 * `PriceFeed` is a container for all currently-available pricing information about a product (e.g., BTC/USD).
 * `Price` represents a price with a degree of uncertainty.

 The typical usage of this SDK is to first retrieve a `PriceFeed` for one or more products required by your application.
-This step typically uses one of the platform-specific crates referenced above, which provide retrieval methods for specific blockchains.
+This step typically uses one of the platform-specific crates (referenced above), which provide retrieval methods for specific blockchains.
 Once you have a `PriceFeed`, you can call one of the methods below to get the prices your application needs:

 ### Get the Current Price